gcyriacm/gcyriacm-gmail.com/README.md

 ## SKILLS

-_Microsoft Word, PowerPoint, Excel , Lexis Nexis ,World check One,KYC& AML tools , Database migration ,Organization ,Prioritizing ,Time_
+_Microsoft Word, PowerPoint, Excel , Lexis Nexis ,World check One,KYC& AML tools , Database migration ,Organization ,Time management , Stakeholders management,planning , Forward and strategic thinking ,Communication and motivation._

-management.
-Forward planning and strategic thinking.
-Communication and motivation.
-Stakeholder management.You can use the [editor on GitHub](https://github.com/gcyriacm/gcyriacm-gmail.com/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/gcyriacm/gcyriacm-gmail.com/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.